Advertiser Disclosure

 Excess Status Points Will Roll Over for Some Elites

-Gold members get an interesting new perk: Any Status Points earned over 600 to reach Gold will now roll over to the next membership year.
-For example, if you earn 1,000 Status Points (200 shy of Diamond status), the remaining 400 Status Points will kick-start your status earning for the next membership year.
+Gold members get an interesting new perk: Status Points earned over those needed to reach your status tier will now roll over to the next membership year.
+For example, if you earn 900 Status Points (but Gold only requires 600), the remaining 300 Status Points will kick-start your status earning for the next membership year.

 The Cathay Pacific Wing First lounge at Hong Kong